OctopusDeploy/blog/blog/2017-10/introducing-tom-williams.md

 Over the past 24 months I have also worked with my wife to build a online maternity clothing business.

-When not at the computer, I can be found doing renovations on the house, wranging my 2 year old or working on one of my thousands of side projects.
+When not at the computer, I can be found doing renovations on the house, wrangling my 2 year old or working on one of my thousands of side projects.